The Future of CRM: How AI, Composable Architecture, and Real-Time Data Are Reshaping SAP CX

 Will AI replace sales reps?

 No. By 2030, 75% of B2B buyers will prefer human interaction (Gartner, 2025).
 AI will handle repetitive tasks (data entry, scheduling, research) while reps focus on relationships, negotiations, and complex deals.
+The human touch still matters.
+A lot.

 What’s the biggest risk of adopting AI in CRM too fast?

 Over-reliance on AI recommendations without human judgement.
 AI models are only as good as their training data.
-If your CRM data is incomplete or biased, AI recommendations will be too.
+If your CRM data is incomplete or biased, the recommendations will be too.
 Start with AI as a suggestion engine, not a decision engine.

 Is composable CRM more expensive than a suite?